On the action of relatively irreducible automorphisms on their train tracks: Discreteness of the product of limit trees of an irreducible automorphism

 \end{proof}

 \begin{lem} Let $f:X\to X$ be a simplicial train track map representing some $[\phi]\in\Out(\G)$.
-If $p$ is any periodic line in $X$, which is a concatenation of pNp's, then any group element that represents, is elliptic in $X_{+\infty}$. \end{lem} \begin{proof} This follows directly from the construction of $X_{+\infty}$. \end{proof}
+If $p$ is any periodic line in $X$ which is a concatenation of pNp's, then any group element acting periodically on $p$ is elliptic in $X_{+\infty}$. \end{lem} \begin{proof} This follows directly from the construction of $X_{+\infty}$. \end{proof}

 \Discretness